 Fundraising can be a great way to involve the staff in your company that aren’t able to take part in the makeover and we can provide fundraising materials, just let us know.

-WellChild has to cover the additional costs associated with the application process, maintaining equipment, booking transport and keeping essential training, such as First Aid, current and valid.
+WellChild covers the costs associated with the application process, maintaining equipment, booking transport and keeping essential training, such as First Aid, current and valid.

 What projects do you have available now?